From Counterportation to Local Wormholes: Introduction

-Given the recent experimental demonstration of sending classical information without exchanging particles\cite{Cao2017}, we show that it is experimentally feasible to demonstrate sending not only classical but even quantum information this way, based on our protocol---the first to do so---for counterfactually transporting an unknown qubit\cite{Salih2014b,Salih2016}.
-The key primitive here is our nonlocal counterfactual CNOT gate, which we show how to implement using a single trapped $^{87}$Rb atom.
-Such a CNOT gate along with single-qubit operations constitute a universal set that allows implementing any quantum network counterfactually, including ``counterportation''.
+Given the recent experimental demonstration of sending classical information without exchanging particles \cite{Cao2017,Salih2013,*2013QuantumCommunication}, we show that it is experimentally feasible to demonstrate sending not only classical but also quantum information this way, based on the generalised protocol, Salih14, for counterfactually transporting an unknown qubit \cite{Salih2016,*Salih2014b}.
+The protocol was the first to achieve the end goal of teleportation \cite{PhysRevLett.70.1895} without the basic requirements of previously shared entanglement and classical communication.
+At its heart is a distributed-across-space, counterfactual CNOT gate---the very first exchange-free gate \cite{Salih2016,*Salih2014b}.
+Since counterfactuality in this context means that the two spatially separated parties (with the control qubit at one party and the target qubit at the other) exchange no particles, we use the terms ``counterfactual'' and ``exchange-free'' interchangeably.
+We show how to implement this exchange-free CNOT based on cavity quantum electrodynamics \cite{Reiserer2015Cavity-basedPhotons}, and ideas inspired by electromagnetically induced transparency \cite{Mucke2010}.
+Our proposed realisation is remarkably tolerant to device and channel imperfections, and as the numerical simulations show, is implementable with current technology.
+This surprising two-qubit gate, combined with single-qubit operations, allows universal exchange-free quantum computation---across space that is---including the counterfactual transport of an unknown quantum state from one or more senders to one or more receivers: Counterportation.